Introduction

 The Source field is used to name parties with a role in the supply chain, such as agencies, originating organisations, or photographers.
 The Source field is useful for syndication where the original supplier agency or photographer is different from the end supplier.

-before the IPTC Photo Metadata Standard 2014 the semantics of this field were restricted to the original copyright owner of the image.)
+Before the IPTC Photo Metadata Standard 2014 the semantics of this field were restricted to the original copyright owner of the image.)

 Property Release Status